Sepera-okeq/Sepera-okeq/README.md

 * [SpriteSheetPacker, a Hearts of Iron IV mod tools](https://github.com/Sepera-okeq/SpriteSheetPacker)
 * [Modified version of MapGen with fixes under 1.9, a Hearts of Iron IV mod tools]( )
 * A huge number of small programs for Role-Play and Fun Game..
 * And a bunch of different projects that are still closed for showing ..
-But soon they will be! ✨ December ✨
+But soon they will be! ✨ December - January ✨

 ### **You can find me at:**